billygphillips/cefr-graded-reader/README.md

 The lexical diagnostic initially used NGSL (New General Service List) frequency rank as a proxy for CEFR level, flagging words outside the top 1,000 lemmas as "above A2."
 But NGSL is a general English frequency list derived from corpus statistics, not a CEFR syllabus.
 Common concrete nouns like *camera*, *bedroom*, *cupboard*, *metal*, and *stairs* are standard A2 vocabulary in the Cambridge A2 Key wordlist and the English Vocabulary Profile, but they rank outside the top 1,000 in general English corpora because frequency is dominated by abstract, grammatical, and academic vocabulary.

 This produced systematic false positives: the diagnostic told the Writer to replace perfectly appropriate A2 words.
 The short-term fix was filtering Director-assigned vocabulary targets from the feedback.

-The correct long-term fix is replacing NGSL bands with CEFR-aligned wordlists (Oxford 3000, Cambridge A2 Key, CEFR-J) and using NGSL only as a frequency/readability signal, not as a CEFR judge.
+The longer-term fix is not to discard NGSL but to use it alongside CEFR-aligned wordlists (Oxford 3000, Cambridge A2 Key, CEFR-J).
+The two serve different purposes: a CEFR whitelist answers "is this word appropriate for the level?" while NGSL frequency answers "how common is this word in general English?"
+A word that is CEFR A2 but rank 5,000 in general English is still harder for a learner to *encounter* outside the classroom than a rank 500 word.
+Both signals matter for readability --- CEFR alignment for level correctness, frequency for practical accessibility.

 ### 7. Continuity is a planning problem, not a prose problem